 Plan of Study

 The following course of study is a typical schedule for a full-time student.
-A student must complete all foundation level courses before taking any electives and concentration level courses.
+Enrollment in some elective courses require completion of all foundation study.
 The plan of study is subject to change.

 |Foundation Level Courses|